Find answers to common questions.

 Log in to your PayPal Giving Fund account with the same email address and password you use to log in to your charity’s PayPal account.
 You’ll find the Log In button at the top of the page, next to the menu when you visit PayPal.com/givingfund.

 You can retrieve your PayPal email address and password from the PayPal website.
 Click Log In on the PayPal website, then on the next screen click “Forgotten your email address or password?” and follow the instructions.

 PayPal Giving Fund has a new website, which means charities can no longer log in to their old accounts.
 You can re-enrol your old account on our new website to keep your donation history or you can create a new PayPal Giving Fund account.
 Contact us for help re-enrolling your old account.

 No, you can only log in to PayPal Giving Fund with your charity’s business PayPal account.

-When you enroll in PayPal Giving Fund we’ll let you know if you need to confirm your PayPal charity account.
+When you enrol in PayPal Giving Fund we’ll let you know if you need to confirm your PayPal charity account.
 You can also check by logging in to your PayPal account.
-Select Profile from the menu at the top of the page, select Business setup, then select the Account setup tab.
-If your account is confirmed, it will say, We’ve confirmed your charity.
-If not, it will say, Confirm your charity status.
+Select Profile from the menu at the top of the page, select Business Set-up, then select the Account Set-up tab.
+If your account is confirmed, it will say: We’ve confirmed your charity.
+If not, it will say: Confirm your charity status.